Why Is Pre-Bariatric Surgery Care Necessary?

 Obesity in American affects nearly 93 million adults.
 Living with diabetes, hypertension, high cholesterol and similar obesity-related medical conditions negatively impacts all aspects of your life.
 For some, weight gain and hair loss come together, which requires a hair loss treatment, such as platelet-rich plasma (PRP) injections or microneedling.

-Vitality NP Family Health in Lower Manhattan has several medical weight loss programs tailored to help you get healthy.
+Vitality NP NYC in Lower Manhattan has several medical weight loss programs tailored to help you get healthy.
 Svetlana Pyatigorskaya is a certified nurse practitioner who acts your primary care giver during your pre-bariatric and post-bariatric surgery periods.
 She prepares you for the surgery and keeps you healthy afterward.

 When Do I Need Bariatric Surgery?